Doll, Jacob W.

 Location on 25 June 1876: Powder River Depot

 - No one matching Jacob Doll’s personal details has been identified as being born anywhere in the United Kingdom.
-Also, there is no village, town or city in England with the name of ‘Russel.’
-Was he born in ‘Russel’s Green, Suffolk,’ ‘Russell Green, Sussex,’ ‘Russell Town, Bristol,’ or ‘Kingston Russell, Dorset.’?
+Also, there is no village, town or city in England with the name of ‘Russel’ or ‘Russell’, which compounds the mystery.
+There is however a ‘Russell Town’ district of Bristol; a ‘Russel’s Green, Suffolk,’ a ‘Russell Green, Sussex,’ ‘and a ‘Kingston Russell, Dorset’?
 Did he mean ‘Rushall,’ (some pronounce ‘Rus-al) in Herefordshire, Norfolk, Wiltshire and Walsall?
 Or was it none of these places!

-- A man walked into the army recruiting office in Baltimore, Maryland, on 21 March 1876 and told the Lt William Wallace, that he was 26 year-old baker from Russel, England.
+- A man, who said his name was Jacob W. Doll, told Lt George Wallace, that he was a 26 year-old baker from Russel, England.
 Records show he had brown eyes, black hair, a fair complexion and stood 5′ 7″ tall.

 - He was sent to the St Louis Depot and from there transferred to the 7th Cavalry and assigned to Company B, which he joined at St Paul, Minnesota, on 27 April 1876.